Differences Between Java List and Array List

 Once an object is created by a user can restrict the type of object which can be stored in the list.
 An object can be declared as type safe.
 This can be done as below:

 // Obj is a type of object to be stored in List.List list = new List ();

 |An array list is created by extending AbstractList and implements the list interface.
 The namespace used by the Array list is System.
 Collections.
 The array list is considered when the user needs to create a dynamic array that contains objects and which can be added and removed at runtime.

 ArrayList is a class and hence provides a few constructors.
 These constructors are as below:

 1)ArrayList(): Using this constructor user can create an empty array list.2)ArrayList(Collection c): This constructor is used to create an array list which is initialized with the elements which are sent in collection c.3)ArrayList(int capacity): The main feature of Array list is that it increases automatically when more elements are added to the array list.
 This constructor helps to create an array list with a specified initial capacity.

 |Methods||A list provides various methods:

 1) void add(int index, Object obj)

 This method helps in inserting objects.
-This is done by invoking list at the index that is being passed.
-Any existing elements are shifted and as a result, no data is overwritten.
+This is done by invoking a list at the index that is being passed.
+Any existing elements are shifted, and as a result, no data is overwritten.

 2) Object get(int index)